Allium tricoccum: Conservation

-Culinary uses and festivals
+Uses

 Allium tricoccum is popular in the cuisines of the rural uplands of its native region.
 Both the white lower leaf stalks and the broad green leaves are edible.
 It is regarded as an early spring vegetable with a strong garlic-like odor and a pronounced onion flavor.
 Ramps also have a growing popularity in restaurants throughout North America.

 The plant's flavor, a combination of onions and strong garlic, is adaptable to numerous cooking styles.
 In central Appalachia, ramps are most commonly fried with potatoes in bacon fat or scrambled with eggs and served with bacon, pinto beans and cornbread.
 Ramps can also be pickled or used in soups and other foods in place of onions and garlic.